truist/reveal.js/slides/LEDs/LEDs.md

 * Brightness is no-longer meaningfully measured in "watts" (i.e. electricity consumption), so it's time to learn "lumens".
     * 800 (60), 1100 (75), 1600 (100), and so on.

-* Those circuit boards don't like to get wet.
+* Circuit boards don't like to get wet.
 So you have to get "suitable for damp locations" for e.g. bathrooms, outdoors, basements.

-* And often they contain lead (and arsenic).
-So you might want to look for "lead free" versions.
+* And some contain lead (and arsenic).
+So you might want lead-free bulbs.

 * When incandescents are dimmed, their color temperature changes.
 (From 2700 to about 2200.)
 LEDs don't do that, but it feels weird that they don't.
 Some LEDs mimic it, now.